featherbear/UNSW-COMP6447-ass/README.md

 ```
 python3 -m securitears [program-name] -i [input-data-file]
 ```

 Limit the number of executions for each strategy:
 ```
 python3 -m securitears [program-name] -l [integer]
 ```

 Visually appealing progress bars (if you run the fuzzer without a progress bar you don't get to see progress 😥):
 ```
 python3 -m securitears [program-name] -v
 ```

-Fuzz the program using input data with a strategy execution limit of 1000, showing progress
+Fuzz the program using input data with a strategy execution limit of 1000, showing progress.
+If a crash was successfully performed, save the payload
 ```
-python3 -m securitears [program-name] -i [input-data-file] -l 1000 -v
+python3 -m securitears [program-name] -i [input-data-file] -l 1000 -v -d [payload-file]
 ```

 ---